duckdb/duckdb-web/docs/sql/samples.md

 ### system
 System sampling is a variant of bernoulli sampling with one crucial difference: every *vector* is included with a chance equal to the sampling percentage.
 This is a form of cluster sampling.
 System sampling is more efficient than bernoulli sampling, as no per-tuple selections have to be performed.
 There is almost no extra overhead for using system sampling, whereas bernoulli sampling can add additional cost as it has to perform random number generation for every single tuple.

 System sampling is not suitable for smaller data sets as the granularity of the sampling is on the order of ~1000 tuples.
-That means that if system sampling is used for small data sets (e.g. 100 rows) either all the data will be filtered out, or all the data will be included.
+That means that if system sampling is used for small data sets (e.g., 100 rows) either all the data will be filtered out, or all the data will be included.

 ## Table Samples
 The `TABLESAMPLE` and `USING SAMPLE` clauses are identical in terms of syntax and effect, with one important difference: tablesamples sample directly from the table for which they are specified, whereas the sample clause samples after the entire from clause has been resolved.
 This is relevant when there are joins present in the query plan.

-The `TABLESAMPLE` clause is essentially equivalent to creating a subquery with the `USING SAMPLE` clause, i.e. the following two queries are identical:
+The `TABLESAMPLE` clause is essentially equivalent to creating a subquery with the `USING SAMPLE` clause, i.e., the following two queries are identical:

 ```
 -- sample 20% of tbl BEFORE the join
 SELECT * FROM tbl TABLESAMPLE RESERVOIR(20%), tbl2 WHERE tbl.i=tbl2.i;
 -- sample 20% of tbl BEFORE the join
 SELECT * FROM (SELECT * FROM tbl USING SAMPLE RESERVOIR(20%)) tbl, tbl2 WHERE tbl.i=tbl2.i;
--- sample 20% AFTER the join (i.e. sample 20% of the join result)
+-- sample 20% AFTER the join (i.e., sample 20% of the join result)
 SELECT * FROM tbl, tbl2 WHERE tbl.i=tbl2.i USING SAMPLE RESERVOIR(20%);
 ```